jaspector

 Amador County Code Chapter 15.04 adopts the California building and related codes for construction, alteration, moving, demolition, repair, use, change of use, and occupancy of buildings and structures in the county, subject to listed exemptions.
 The county code also makes separate provisions for grading, temporary power, LPG systems, and emergency repairs.

-Typical processing time is Applications may take about 2 days to 4 weeks before feedback, depending on scope..
+Building permit processing times in unincorporated Amador County, CA typically run Applications may take about 2 days to 4 weeks before feedback, depending on scope..
+Timelines can vary based on project complexity and current department workload.

-The following work is generally exempt: Standard California Building Code Section 105.2 exemptions apply except where Amador County has amended them.; Freestanding nonbearing masonry and concrete walls without surcharge not over 4 feet measured from bottom of footings to top of wall.; Freestanding nonbearing wood or steel fencing not over 10 feet.; Agricultural buildings may be exempt if they satisfy the county's added Appendix C conditions, including parcel-size or Williamson Act eligibility, maximum 10,000 square feet, single-story limitation, and non-habitation and non-processing use restrictions.; Grading projects less than 50 cubic yards do not require permit or county notification.; Grading related to an onsite wastewater system permitted by the Amador County Environmental Health Department does not require a grading permit.; Emergency repair work made necessary by storm, flood, fire, explosion, earthquake, or similar calamity may proceed before permit issuance if the permit application is filed before 5:00 PM of the next business day after work starts..
+Not all construction work requires a permit in unincorporated Amador County, CA. The following work is generally exempt: Standard California Building Code Section 105.2 exemptions apply except where Amador County has amended them.; Freestanding nonbearing masonry and concrete walls without surcharge not over 4 feet measured from bottom of footings to top of wall.; Freestanding nonbearing wood or steel fencing not over 10 feet.; Agricultural buildings may be exempt if they satisfy the county's added Appendix C conditions, including parcel-size or Williamson Act eligibility, maximum 10,000 square feet, single-story limitation, and non-habitation and non-processing use restrictions.; Grading projects less than 50 cubic yards do not require permit or county notification.; Grading related to an onsite wastewater system permitted by the Amador County Environmental Health Department does not require a grading permit.; Emergency repair work made necessary by storm, flood, fire, explosion, earthquake, or similar calamity may proceed before permit issuance if the permit application is filed before 5:00 PM of the next business day after work starts..
 Note: Exemptions do not authorize work that violates code or other laws.
 Agricultural-building and grading exemptions come with detailed county conditions, and larger grading projects cannot be split into smaller phases just to claim an exemption.
+When in doubt, confirm with the local building department before starting work.